This post may contain affiliate links. Please see my disclosure policy for details.

 Sariska is based in the Indian state of Rajasthan in the Alwar region.

-Unfortunately, Sariska is not easily accessible by plane or train so you’ll have to go with automobile.
+Unfortunately, Sariska is not easily accessible by plane or train so you’ll have to go with a car.

 Sariska Tiger Reserve Safari times

-As this was a last minute decision, my friend and I headed to the reserve without really checking the timings.
+As this was a last-minute decision for us, my friend and I headed to the reserve without really checking the timings.
 I know, rookie traveller error!

 Sariska Tiger Reserve Safari ticket prices